GuildOfWeavers/AirScript/bin/README.md

 In addition to mutable registers (`$r`, `$n`) and input registers (`$i`), you can define STARKs with readonly registers.
 A readonly register is a register whose value cannot be changed by a transition function.
 There are 3 types of readonly registers:

 * **Static registers** - values for these registers are a part of STARK's definition.
 To reference these registers in transition function and transition constraints use `$k` prefix.
-* **Public trace registers** - values for these registers are known both to the prover and to the verifier, and are provided when a proof is generated and when it is verified.
+* **Auxiliary public input registers** - values for these registers are known both to the prover and to the verifier, and are provided when a proof is generated and when it is verified.
 To reference these registers in transition function and transition constraints use `$p` prefix.
-* **Secret trace registers** - values for these registers are known only to the prover, and are provided only when a proof is generated.
+* **Auxiliary secret input registers** - values for these registers are known only to the prover, and are provided only when a proof is generated.
 To reference these registers in transition function and transition constraints use `$s` prefix.

 Readonly registers can be defined like so:
 ```